dimmm931/Sms_Textbelt_Api_React_JS/README_MY_React_Com_Commands.txt

 25. React imitation of fadeIn/fadeOut animation with overlay div, i.e analogue of{$(".del-st").stop().fadeOut("slow",function(){ /*$(this).html(finalText) */}).fadeIn(3000);
 26. 2 functions inside one file injected to component
 27. Troubles with {this} in sub-child functions
+28. Updating state on props change
+77. V.A - Miscellaneous

 99. Troubleshoots
 100. How this project works